marco-willi/camera-trap-data-pipeline/docs/zooniverse_uploads.md

 ## Machine Learning (Optional)

 It is assumed that the machine predictions have already been created using: [Machine Learning](docs/machine_learning.md).
+The following script adds machine learning predictions to the manifest.

 ```
 cd $HOME/camera-trap-data-pipeline